techjmi/Assignment_Responsive/README.md

 - **Responsive Design:** The web page is designed to be responsive and adapt to various screen sizes.
 - **Navigation:** Utilizes a responsive navigation menu for a user-friendly experience.

-## Screenshots

-Include screenshots or GIFs showcasing the responsive behavior of your website on different devices.

 ## How to Use

 Provide instructions on how to run or view your project locally.